 Recently though, developers have added some intrusive features and a half-baked material UI to the app which seems to have bloated up the app and ruined the experience for many users.

 Fortunately, there are several other file manager apps for Android that are a good alternative to ES File Explorer.
-I will be sharing five worthy alternatives below in no particular order:
+We’ll be sharing some worthy alternatives below in no particular order:

 2. Amaze File Manager